VictorCyprien/wallet-monitoring/README.md

 3. Retrieves tokens from Solana wallets using the Solana Mainnet Beta RPC
 4. Checks if tokens exist in the database
 5. Fetches and saves token data from Dexscreener
+6. Maintains token account relationships between wallets and tokens
+7. Automatically removes tokens that are no longer in wallets

 ## Features